FAQ » INDEX

 1. Make sure that RailBandit is compatible with your phone.

 2. Install the application to your phone.
-Please see a note on security.

 4. Use this license number to register.
 You will receive your activation code.